eliyash/EmailAsNetLayer/README.md

 ###Configuring Gmail account
-- Make a Gmail account dedicated for this
+- We recomend creating new Gmail account dedicated for project
-- Make a labels called <user> and \<user\>\_received, will \<user\> is same as this-user field in the json file
 - Filters
-    * Run FilterGenerator.py with all the \<user\>'s which will use this machine
+    * Run FilterGenerator.py with all the this-user field's which will use this email
-    * add the generated Filters.xml file to:  Settings->Filters_and_Blocked_Addresses->Import_filters
+    * add the generated Filters.xml file to:  Settings=>Filters_and_Blocked_Addresses=>Import_filters
-- Allow the use of untrusted apps:
-    * while in your account go to this link and turn it on
+- enter the account while your logged ingo to this link and turn it on:
     * https://www.google.com/settings/security/lesssecureapps